Onboarding a new customer

 - The bank asks Claire to identify herself using her passport and take a selfie.

-- The identity verification is finished and Claire can continue as a new customer of the bank.
+- The identity proofing is finished and Claire can continue as a new customer of the bank.

 # Bank's perspective

-- Now the bank calls Assure API to create a dossier, which is a container for all information needed to perform the identity verification.
+Now the bank calls Assure API to create a dossier, which is a container for all information needed to perform the identity proofing.

-- Since Claire is a citizen of the Netherlands, the bank uses iDIN as eID scheme.
-This constitutes a strong identity verification method in the Netherlands.
+Since Claire is a citizen of the Netherlands, the bank uses iDIN as eID scheme.
+This constitutes a strong identity proofing method in the Netherlands.
 The bank creates an iDIN process within Assure API, which stores the results of the iDIN transaction in Claire’s dossier.